DevRev

 3. Click Revoke next to the PAT you wish to revoke.

-You can also click the Revoke all button to revoke all the tokens which you have previously generated.
+You can also click the Revoke all to revoke all the tokens which you have previously generated.